-- To honor a student's completion of their ITP and IEP requirements with their same aged peers- The student participates in graduation activities, including receiving their Certificate of Completion.
-They continue to have the option to remain an Aspire student and work towards their post-secondary goals through the age of 22. - A student may opt to leave Aspire after earning their Certificate of Completion and matriculate into a post-secondary program the student does not have to stay in high school until age 22, and they can enroll in many post-secondary programs with a COC, including 2 year colleges, some specialized programs at 4 years, job training, etc).
+- To honor a student's "completion" with their same aged peers-have them participate in graduation activities, including receiving a Certificate.
+They still have the option to continue with us a 5th year and beyond until age 22. - A student may opt to leave us with a Certificate at age 18 and matriculate into a post-secondary program. (they do not have to stay in high school until age 22, and they can enroll in many post-secondary programs with a COC, including 2 year colleges, some specialized programs at 4 years, job training, etc).